 Pyrethrins is a Type 1/T syndrome pyrethroid, which is consistent with its structure and other pyrethroids without an a-cyano substituent in the 3-phenoxybenzyl alcohol moiety of the molecule.
 Although there is no known common toxophore that mediates acute toxicity of pyrethroids, the presence of the a-cyano substituent in the 3-phenoxybenzyl alcohol moiety of the molecule confers greater potency by an estimated order of magnitude in acute lethality studies in rodents.
-In addition, the manifestations of the a-cyano substituent, as noted in the early distinctions of the two structural classes of the early pyrethroids (Verschoyle and Aldridge, 1980; Lawrence and Casida, 1982) and by the present study using the FOB.
+In addition, the manifestations of the particular toxic effect of neurotoxicity can also be related to the presence or absence of the a-cyano substituent, as noted in the early distinctions of the two structural classes of the early pyrethroids (Verschoyle and Aldridge, 1980; Lawrence and Casida, 1982) and by the present study using the FOB.

 In the present study the potency of the a-cyano-containing pyrethroids was generally higher than the noncyano pyrethroids.
-The lowest dose tested ranged from 10 to 65 mg/kg for the a-cyano pyrethroids with I-cyhalothrin (10 mg/kg) > deltamethrin and b-cyfluthrin (12.5 mg/kg) > fenpropathrin and esfenvalerate (15 mg/kg) > cypermethrin (65mg/kg).
-The potency of the non-cyano pyrethroids was generally lower than the a-cyano pyrethroids based on the lowest dose tested: tefluthrin (10 mg/kg) > bifenthrin (40 mg/kg) > S-bioallethrin (150 mg/kg) > permethrin (200mg/kg) > resmethrin (350 mg/kg) > pyrethrins (400 mg/kg).
+The lowest dose tested ranged from 10 to 65 mg/kg for the a-cyano pyrethroids with l-cyhalothrin (10 mg/kg) > deltamethrin and b-cyfluthrin (12.5 mg/kg) > fenpropathrin and esfenvalerate (15 mg/kg) > cypermethrin (65mg/kg).
+The potency of the non-cyano pyrethroids was generally lower than the a-cyano pyrethroids based on the lowest dose tested: tefluthrin (10 mg/kg) > bifenthrin (40 mg/kg) > Sbioallethrin (150 mg/kg) > permethrin (200mg/kg) > resmethrin (350 mg/kg) > pyrethrins (400 mg/kg).